g8hh/the-tree-of-life/docs/challenges.md

 }
 ```

-Each challenge should have an id where the first digit is the row and the second digit is the column.
+Usually, each challenge should have an id where the first digit is the row and the second digit is the column.

 Individual Challenges can have these features: